Throughout the centuries, men and women have responded to God’s call to commit themselves wholly to God and God’s people through the consecrated life.

 Most sisters and brothers are very ordinary people who have an “extraordinary” love for God and God’s people and have a burning desire to witness to the love of Jesus, sharing the Good News and serving others, especially those in need.
 Religious life has a special role in witnessing to the world and it is worth giving up everything else for the sake of God and the Kingdom of God.

 Fr.
-James Rodriguez, Vocations Director
+Christopher J. Bethge, Vocations Director